[Image Source: REUTERS]

-How many Singaporean graduates would actually like to be a construction worker after getting their precious university degree?
+How many Singaporean graduates would actually like to be construction workers after getting their precious university degree?
 Most degree holders would probably take on a job in a high rise building built by these construction workers.
-Having said that, the preconceived notion that the foreign workers steal our jobs remain, to the point that the government has put in place measures to limit the number of foreign workers in local companies.
-Companies have to fork out a Foreign Worker Levy Fee just to hire foreign talent that are classified mid-low skilled, under the S and R Passes (working permits).
+Having said that, the preconceived notion that foreign workers steal our jobs remain, to the point that the government has put in place measures to limit the number of foreign workers in local companies.
+Companies have to fork out a Foreign Worker Levy Fee just to hire foreign talent that is classified as mid-low skilled, under the S and R Passes (working permits).
 On top of that, foreign workers can only make up 20% of the company’s workforce.
-Yet, with all these complaints causing so many anti-foreign worker policies, companies experience labour shortages because us Singaporeans are not stepping in to take up these “undesirable” jobs.
+Yet, with all these complaints causing so many anti-foreign worker policies, companies experience labour shortages because we Singaporeans are not stepping in to take up these “undesirable” jobs.
 Those that complain of foreign workers stealing their jobs should really evaluate if they would like to take on the jobs the migrant workers actually do.
 It is ridiculous such policies are actually creating a labour shortage instead of ensuring Singaporeans’ jobs are not “stolen” from them.

-With these quotas and levys, many positions are hence “made available” for Singaporeans to obtain jobs that foreign workers would otherwise be hired for (if they should even want them).
+With these quotas and levies, many positions are hence “made available” for Singaporeans to obtain jobs that foreign workers would otherwise be hired for (if they should even want them).
 Therefore, are they stealing our jobs, or are they filling in for the jobs we find ourselves overqualified for?

 Coronavirus Reveals All